shuai626/dbgrepling/dbgrepling/README.md

 A method for achieving suffix array queries on a set of unitigs.

+## src/

+Directory containing all source code and modifications

+## eval/

+Directory containing all scripts related to downloading / processing data and evaluating dbGrepling.

 ### Building:
 1. Install (`sdsl-lite`)[https://github.com/simongog/sdsl-lite].
 The `src/` Makefile assumes the `sdsl-lite` library dependencies are installed in `~/lib`.